funakoshi2718/funakoshi-miner/README.md

 Funakoshi Equihash<144,5> Cuda Miner

+In release v4.9 performance of equihash 144,5 has been improved.

 Since release v4.8 --pers auto switch is supported (use auto only if your pool supports it).

-In release v4.7 performance of equihash 144,5 has been improved.

 Since release v4.5 users can connect to any equihash pool supporting 200,9 or 144,5 algo.
 Also any port can be specified (ssl is no longer enforced), and the --pers parameter is